 You need to be good at organizing things!
 As already mentioned, a new environment means there is plenty to organize: accommodation, internet, phone, transport, food, etc. If you are the type of person who keeps forgetting things or who is always late paying the bills, learn to work with to-do-lists and schedules!
 The more you travel, the more you have to organize and keep in mind.
 That’s, by the way, another good reason why you should take your time and don’t move places too often.

 Having said that you need to be organized, you should also be able to live with constant changes of plans.
-An Airbnb might not work out last minute, you may miss your flight, or your main client suddenly doesn’t need your help anymore and you have to find a new one.
+An Airbnb might not work out the last minute, you may miss your flight, or your main client suddenly doesn’t need your help anymore and you have to find a new one.

 5. Decision Making

-Learn how to make decisions quick and efficient, without worrying for ages afterward if it was the right thing to do.
+Learn how to make decisions quickly and efficiently, without worrying for ages afterward if it was the right thing to do.
 That also means that you have to trust your intuition more than ever before and be content with what you have decided on.

 6. Knowing Yourself

 When you travel around the world and work at the same time you have to face completely new challenges, which you haven’t even considered before.
 Can you do that super steep 3-hour hike at 3 in the morning?
 Are you ok with not seeing your friends and family in months and missing out on important events with them?
 Can you do that senior remote job position although you only have little experience in it?
 Are you able to live frugal enough to get by with a $10 hourly rate you are about to accept?

 The nomadic life is fun and gives you so many opportunities to see and experience new things.
 Be curious!
 Soak up all those new influences.
 Don’t just sit in your apartment or coworking space in front of your laptop.
 Go out and explore the place and get to know the culture!
 After all, that’s what you are here for.